giantpinkrobots/varia/README.md

 ### AUR (Arch Linux)
 You can get Varia via the [AUR](https://aur.archlinux.org/packages/varia) as well, but it is not distributed by me.

-### Windows (experimental)
+### Windows
-You can find a *highly experimental* build of Varia in the releases section.
-But keep in mind, it will have bugs.
+You can find amd64 builds of Varia in the Releases section in both installer and portable forms.
+The installer version is recommended and it includes an auto updater function.

 ## Browser Extension
 Download it for [Firefox](https://addons.mozilla.org/firefox/addon/varia-integrator/) or [Chrome](https://chrome.google.com/webstore/detail/dacakhfljjhgdfdlgjpabkkjhbpcmiff).